Access to your records

 Information about the Hampshire Council (non Children's Services) Subject Access Request (SAR) process

 - How to make an application

-SARs need to be made in writing.
+The easiest way to submit a SAR is by completing our application form below.
 The questions in our form help you to provide the necessary information.
 Provide as much detail as possible.
 This will help the team to validate your request.